Cybo3D/GDD/Endoreign.md

 the EVO cores are cores of power, wich can be harvested for energy but also can give certain powers to the **entities** holding them.

 ### Theme
+The game is set in a world medival like but more like modernized elements thanks to the EVO cores

 ## Gameplay